ProjectQ-Framework/ProjectQ/examples/README.rst

 * Our complete **code documentation** which can be found online `here <http://projectq.readthedocs.io/en/latest/>`__.
 Besides the newest version of the documentation it also provides older versions.
 Moreover, these docs can be downloaded for offline usage.

 * Our **unit tests**.
-You hear right, all our code is tested!
-In fact more than 99% of all the code lines are covered with various unit tests since the first release.
-Tests are that important to us (not like in other projects where tests are added every now and then...).
-Therefore, if you are wondering how a specific feature can be used, have a look at the **unit tests**, where you can find plenty of example usages.
-Finding the unit tests is very easy, e.g., the tests of the simulator implemented in *ProjectQ/projectq/backends/_sim/_simulator.py* can all be found in the same folder in the file *ProjectQ/projectq/backends/_sim/_simulator_test.py*.
+More than 99% of all lines of code are covered with various unit tests since the first release.
+Tests are really important to us.
+Therefore, if you are wondering how a specific feature can be used, have a look at the **unit tests**, where you can find plenty of examples.
+Finding the unit tests is very easy: E.g., the tests of the simulator implemented in *ProjectQ/projectq/backends/_sim/_simulator.py* can all be found in the same folder in the file *ProjectQ/projectq/backends/_sim/_simulator_test.py*.

 Getting started / background information
 ----------------------------------------